directvt/vtm/doc/apps.md

               5  6  7
 ```

-The bits of the "shadow cube" are enumerated from the upper left corner row by row excluding the central shaded cell.
+The bits are enumerated from the upper left corner row by row excluding the central shaded cell.
 Eight bits are used, hence the range of subparameter values ​​0-255 inclusive.
 This approach allows shadows to be combined with each other simply by performing a binary OR operation.

 Shadows persist as an SGR attribute and are visible in GUI mode:

-- `ESC [` 2 : n `m`
-  where n=0-255 is a bit field to specify shadows inside the cell.

 #### Examples